 Although your freshman daughter or son may be intimidated by the looming hallways of high school, there are ways you can help ease their transition.
-With new schedules, seemingly endless course options and extracurricular choices, upcoming freshman need tremendous parental support as they struggle to make major decisions on a new campus.
+With new schedules, seemingly endless course options, and extracurricular choices, upcoming freshmen need tremendous parental support as they struggle to make major decisions on a new campus.

 Freshman Orientation Programs

-Through schools located in the eastern region of Nebraska, freshman attending a Wahoo Public School are able to meet teachers, become familiarized with their schedules, and ask any and all questions at an extensive orientation event each August.
-The orientation runs from 5 pm to 8:30 pm, inclusive of a potluck dinner, which allows new students to meet and greet their fellow peers, while parents learn more about their son or daughter's new school.
-Best of all, the WPS event even allows freshman to adhere to a "mini school day schedule," where both parents and students can go through the established motions and procedures of a regular class day, enabling freshman to get a better sense of their new school's campus.
+Through schools located in the eastern region of Nebraska, freshmen attending a Wahoo Public School can meet teachers, become familiar with their schedules, and ask any and all questions at an extensive orientation event each August.
+The orientation runs from 5 pm to 8:30 pm, including a potluck dinner, allowing new students to meet and greet their peers while parents learn more about their son or daughter's new school.
+Best of all, the WPS event even allows freshmen to adhere to a "mini school day schedule," where parents and students can go through the established motions and procedures of a regular class day, enabling freshmen to get a better sense of their new school's campus.

 During any freshman orientation, every parent and freshman should become familiarized with important school rules and guidelines, including: